-Health Services provides medical care for common health problems, including: episodic illnesses, injuries, blood pressure checks, vision screenings, suture removal, and a variety of other health-related services.
-In addition, the staff facilitates referrals to off-campus health care providers when necessary.
-No cost services by our nurse practitioners and physician are available to all undergraduate students.
-If a student requires outside services, such as laboratory, x-rays, Urgent care, Emergency Care, etc., the student will be responsible for payment to that provider of services.
+Health Services provides on campus evaluation and treatment for common health problems, including: episodic illnesses, injuries, blood pressure screening, vision screenings, suture removal, and a variety of other health-related services.
+Health Services providers facilitate referrals to off-campus healthcare when necessary.
+No cost appointments by our nurse practitioners and physician are available to all undergraduate students.
+Graduate students are charged a $25 visit fee.
+Students that require outside services, such as laboratory, x-rays, Urgent care, Emergency Care, etc., will be responsible for payment to that provider of services.

-Health Services is located in Horan Hall, Room 218.
+Health Services is located in Alumni Hall, Room 104.
 The office is open during the academic year Mondays through Fridays from 9:00 am to 4:30 pm.
-The College Physician is on campus for limited hours on Mondays and Wednesdays.
-Students are advised to call for an appointment (718-862-7217).
+Students are advised to call or email for an appointment.

 Insurance: Manhattan College requires all full-time undergraduate students, degree-seeking international students, resident students, and Division 1 athletic participants to have health insurance.
-Students should have health insurance that provides them coverage in New York while they are attending college.
-Manhattan College students are automatically enrolled in a Student Health Plan unless the student provides proof of insurance to waive the sponsored plan.
-This waiver is available on the Health Services website.
+Students should check that their health insurance provides coverage in the New York area while they are attending college.
+Manhattan College students are automatically enrolled in a Student Health Plan until the student provides proof of insurance to waive the sponsored plan.
+This waiver process is available on the Health Services website.